michaelwnau/ai-academy-machine-learning-2023/README.md

 ## Google Colab
 To use the notebooks in this repo, create a free account at https://colab.research.google.com/.
 Then, open the notebook in Colab and click "File" > "Save a copy in Drive" to save a copy of the notebook to your Google Drive.
 You can then edit the notebook and save your changes.

-## This code generates a README file for the current repository.
-The README file includes a title, description, table of contents, installation instructions, usage instructions, contribution guidelines, and license information.
-The user can customize the content of the README file by modifying the variables at the top of the script.